Measure analog voltage on ESP32 with ADC

 Warning

-As strange as it sounds, the Arduino’s 10-bit (1024 values) ADC is more accurate and reliable than the 12-bit ESP32 (4096 values) ADC.
+Although it sounds strange, the Arduino’s 10-bit ADC (1024 values) is more accurate and reliable than the ESP32’s 12-bit (4096 values).

-- The ESP32 ADC has several flaws:
+The ADC of the ESP32 has several flaws:

 ADC2 cannot be used with enabled WiFi since it is used internally by the WiFi driver.
 Since there is a good chance of using WiFi on a microcontroller designed to use it, only the ADC1 and its 8 channels can be used.